maritlarsenchina/maritlarsenlyrics/_posts/2014-10-20-Before-You-Fell.md

 before you let him in

-You can try and try

-With all your might
+You can try and try with all your might

 But only time will tell